johanjordaan/h2ash-old/README.md

 * x = [] , x instanceof Array => true
 * If i can get the same functionality with less code then the less code option should win.
 This might mean less features but the base is more solid.
+* Dictionaries to constructors or functions makes for much better reading code.

 ToDo
 =====